Essay writing blog on DoMyWork

 Before finalising a topic, it helps to pause and review a few practical considerations.

-Consider how you plan to gather data.
-Interviews, surveys, and case studies require time and access, and sometimes ethical approval.
-Choose a topic that fits within your available resources and timeframe.
+Consider how you plan to collect data.
+Interviews, surveys, and case studies require time, access to participants, and sometimes ethical approval.

 Suggested topics include: